Carroll Mansion

-The Carroll Mansion (also known as the Carroll-Caton House or Carroll Mansion Museum) is a historic building and museum located in Baltimore, Maryland.
+The Carroll Mansion, also known as the Carroll-Caton House, Caton-Carroll Mansion, or Carroll Mansion Museum, is a historic building and museum located in Baltimore, Maryland, United States.
+It is often cited as the finest example of Federal-period architecture in Baltimore.

 History

 The house was built around 1811, at the corner of what is now known as Lombard and Front Streets, which at the time was a very wealthy part of Baltimore.
 In 1818 it was purchased for the sum of $20,000 by Richard Caton, the husband of Mary, youngest daughter of Charles Carroll of Carrollton, a signer of the Declaration of Independence.
 For the last twelve years of his life, Charles Carroll spent his winters in the house, often receiving distinguished visitors there.
 It was in this house that he died.

 The Catons continued to reside at the mansion until 1846, when the last of the Caton family died.

 The mansion remained empty for the next eleven years and was purchased in 1855 by the Sisters of Mercy.
 The neighborhood underwent a drastic change in the eleven years prior to 1855 and had gone from the wealthiest part of town to the home of poor immigrants.
 The Sisters of Mercy rented the once grand mansion to immigrants who turned the first floor into a saloon and the second floor into apartments for German and Russian Jews, until 1868 when the Sisters sold the mansion for the paltry sum of $1,000.

 Over the next forty years, Carroll Mansion served as a saloon, furniture store, and in 1904 news articles report that the mansion was being used as a sweatshop to produce clothing.

 In 1914 the mansion was deeded to the City of Baltimore and in 1918 it became Baltimore's first vocational school.
 The mansion's larger rooms were used as classrooms and the grounds housed the various trade shops.
 The vocational school continued to operate and offer courses in tailoring, printing, and auto mechanics until 1928.
 In 1928 the Carroll Mansion was restored and opened to the public with exhibits of antiques.